 How to view these documents

-Details of planning applications are available via the website.
-Key documents relating to those applications submitted in the last three years are available to view online.
+Details of planning applications and key documents relating to those applications submitted in the last three years are available to view online.

 Should you wish to view a decision notice, application form, the approved plans or supporting documents for applications submitted between 2001 - 2014 it may be possible for these to be made available on the website for a temporary period upon request.

-A charge (35KB) is made for the printing or photocopying of planning information.
+A charge is made for the printing or photocopying of planning information (see charges document below).
 Anyone can purchase a copy of any decision notice that relates to planning legislation.
+Should you require a copy of any of the above, please complete the request form (below) and send by post to:

 Planning & Building Control Technical Support Team